polterguy/polterguy.github.io/tutorials/custom-user-management/index.md

 ## Retrieving users

 To retrieve users from the backend you can use the above GET endpoint.
-Notice, this endpoint will also return extra fields in addition to the roles each user belongs to.
+Notice, this endpoint will also return all extra fields, in addition to the roles each user belongs to.
 In addition it allows for filtering, allowing you to search for users using a `username.eq` or `username.like` argument, in addition to query parameters for paging and ordering being `limit`, `offset`, `order` and `direction`.
-For instance, if you want to return users with the characters _"fo"_ in their usernames ordered by username descending, and only return 5 results, you will use something resembling the following.
+For instance, if you want to return users starting out with the characters _"fo"_ in their usernames ordered by username descending, and only return 5 results, you will need to use something resembling the following.

 ```text
 /magic/system/magic/users?username.like=fo%25&order=username&direction=desc&limit=5
 ```

-Notice, all endpoints that allows you to somehow modify users requires the username returned from teh above invocation as its primary key to change the user.
+Notice, all endpoints that allows you to somehow modify users requires the username returned from the above invocation as its primary key to change the user.
+Also notice that Magic will never return the password of a user.
+However, finding the user's password is anyway cryptographically impossible, and if you've forgotten your password, it can only be reset, and not retrieved.

 ## Roles associations